What are reading comprehension strategies?

 - How did you know that was the word “and”?
 (Reflecting on strategies)

 - Now that we’ve finished…tell me what happened.
 (Retell)

 - How did you figure out that hard word?
 (Reflecting on thinking)

 - Talk me through what you were thinking.

-- What clues did you use to help you? (picture clues, first letter sound, it makes sense, etc.)
+- What clues did you use to help you? (pictures, first letter sound, etc.)

 What do I do when my child gets to a tricky word?